 “From that very early age, I was fascinated by dance,” Trinity said.
 “I never wanted to be a cheerleader, or hang out with friends after school – it was all about the dancing.”

-“Myself and the specialists I work with actually don’t know when I started getting narcoleptic symptoms,” she said.
+“The specialists I work with and I actually don’t know when I started getting narcoleptic symptoms,” she said.
 “Because looking back, my parents and I realize that sleeping had been an ongoing struggle of mine for quite some time.”

 “I didn’t even know what cataplexy was,” Trinity said.
 “I was diagnosed, and soon prescribed medication.
 It helped, but I was always so afraid of falling on stage.
 And with that fear came doubt and lack of confidence.
 That’s when things started to get really bad for me.”